omnibear/omnibear-site/CONTRIBUTING.md

 1. Ensure the site builds
 1. Clearly describe what the change does in the PR title/description

+## Project Structure

+See the `/content` directory for the Markdown files holding the primary site content.
+There are also some staic files in the `/static` folder.
+To modify the site templates, see the `/themes` folder.

 ## Helpful Docs

 - [Hugo](https://gohugo.io/): Static site builder